cairo-book/cairo-book/src/ch01-02-hello-world.md

 Let’s recap what we’ve learned so far about Scarb:

-- We can install one or multiple Scarb verions, either the latest stable or a specific one, using asdf.
+- We can install one or multiple Scarb versions, either the latest stable or a specific one, using asdf.
 - We can create a project using `scarb new`.
 - We can build a project using `scarb build` to generate the compiled Sierra code.
 - We can execute a Cairo program using the `scarb cairo-run` command.